Why Am I Not Losing Weight? The Real Reason You're Stuck in a Plateau

 Why You're Not Losing WeightThere are a few of different reasons why the scale isn’t budging.
 Digging in and understanding where you're going off course can help you start losing weight again.

 Take a look at some of the most common reasons why you may not be losing weight:

 1) Extra Calories Have Come Creeping Back InWhen you start a diet or healthy way of eating, you’re probably quite strict about counting your calories or portion sizes.
 You might even use a scale or measuring cups to make sure that you're eating the right portion size.

 But, as time goes on, you tend to get less rigid, eyeballing portions instead of measuring.
 This could be adding extra calories without you realizing it.

 If you’re into calorie counting and you’re not sure how many calories you should be eating, you can easily calculate the amount with this calorie deficit calculator.

 2) You’ve Lost Weight So Now Your Body Uses Fewer CaloriesThis one blows people’s mind sometimes.
-They lose weight and keep eating the same way they did to lose weight, not realizing they're burning less calories now because they weigh less.
+They lose weight and keep eating the same way they did to lose weight, not realizing they're burning fewer calories now because they weigh less.

 If you go from, say, 200lbs to 170lbs, you’re body is using less energy to move that 170lb body during the day.
 You can’t eat the same amount of calories that caused you to lose those 30lbs anymore.